flightphp/docs/content/en/install.md

 RewriteRule ^(.*)$ index.php
 ```

+### Nginx

-For *Nginx*, add the following to your server declaration:
+For Nginx, add the following to your server declaration:

 ```nginx
 server {